mighty-gerbils/gerbil/doc/reference/std/misc/decimal.md

     one of `error` (the default), `truncate` or `round`, in case the digits cannot fit in the space.

-Note that even with `precision-loss-behavior` being `truncate` or `round`, `write-decimal` may throw an error if the integral part of the `number` is too large to fit in the given width.
+Note that even if `precision-loss-behavior` is `truncate` or `round`, `write-decimal` may throw an error if the integral part of the `number` is too large to fit within the given width.

 ## decimal->string
 ``` Scheme